 4. ‘GOOD LOOKS’ ARE EVER MORE IMPORTANT, FOR BOTH BOY AND GIRL CHARACTERS

 [Talon] makes a great counterpart to Penny with his good looks and his charm.

 5. MOBILE PHONES AND OTHER TECHNOLOGIES

 “Penny had a smartphone way before it existed,” Chalopin says, so that wouldn’t impress children today.
 To get around the problem, he created “holographic protection” for Brain and a computer that appears out of thin air when Penny needs it.

 6. CHILDREN’S CONTENT CAN’T JUST BE FOR CHILDREN

-Financing remains an uphill battle.
+Financing remains an uphill big struggle.
 Much of what’s selected today, at least for content streaming services like Netflix, must not only reach a broad group of viewers but transcend countries and age groups as well.
 As Erik Barmack, Netflix’s vice president of global independent content, says, “The things we look for in general is if the shows transcend countries, have a new story to be told, or a new way of reimagining characters.”
 Gadget, he says, ticks off all three criteria.

 This explains the increasingly sexualised teen characters over a pre-adolescent girl character.

 – How Inspector Gadget Was Remade For A New Generation from Esquire